Our cats deserve our protection. When something comes along the way, they need all the help we can provide.

 The common signs of FIP in cats include:

+Breathing Difficulties.
 If the fluid accumulates in the chest cavity rather than the abdomen, it can put pressure on the lungs, making it difficult for the cat to breathe.
-You’ll notice the signs when your cat starts breathing or panting through its mouth.
+This leads to labored or open-mouth breathing, indicating the need for emergency care.

 Dry Feline Infectious Peritonitis

 Dry FIP is more subtle and slower than its wet counterpart.
-Instead of fluid buildup, it results in the formation of granulomas.
+Instead of fluid buildup, it leads to granuloma formation.
 Granulomas are masses of inflammatory cells, which can lead to organ damage.

 Common signs of dry FIP in cats include: